dyo/dyo/README.md

 	)
 }
 ```
-since animate(...) returns a function this is the same as
+since `animate.flip(...)` returns a function this is the same as

 ```javascript
 animate('active-state', 200)(Element) // returns duration
 ```

-another is animate.transition
+another animation helper being `animate.transition`

 ```javascript
 // within a method